2007 Algerian Super Cup

 The 2007 Algerian Super Cup is the 6th edition of Algerian Super Cup, a football match contested by the winners of the Championnat National and 2006–07 Algerian Cup competitions.
-The match was scheduled to be played on 1 November 2007 at Stade 5 Juillet 1962 in Algiers between 2006-07 Championnat National winners ES Sétif and 2006–07 Algerian Cup winners MC Alger.
+The match was played on 1 November 2007 at Stade 5 Juillet 1962 in Algiers.
+Algerian Cup winners MC Alger defeated Championnat National winners ES Sétif with a score of 4-0.

+The Cup was scheduled for 2008, 2009, and 2010 but was canceled each year.
+It was next contested in 2013.